AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

   - In-place deployment
     - Only deployments that use the EC2/On-Premises compute platform can use in-place deployments.
 (AWS Lambda compute platform deployments cannot use an in-place deployment type)
   - Blue/green deployment
-    - Blue/green on an EC2/On-Premises compute platform
+    - Blue/green on an EC2/On-Premises compute platform.
     - Blue/green on an AWS Lambda compute platform.
-    - Blue/green on an Amazon ECS compute platform
+    - Blue/green on an Amazon ECS compute platform.
-    - Blue/green deployments through AWS CloudFormation
+    - Blue/green deployments through AWS CloudFormation.

 ## SQS